 Just a reminder, if using in the case of poisoning, you absolutely should be working with a medical team, as there are contradictions and risks, and much higher amounts are needed to be effective.

 For adults: However, for something like the stomach bug, diarrhea, or food poisoning, one common recommendation for adults is to take 520-975 mg at a time, and up to 5 grams per day.
-If taking capsules, such as from this brand, that would mean 2-3 capsules at time and up to 17 capsules a day.
+With the brand I used, that would mean 2-3 capsules at time and up to 17 capsules a day.
 Many recommend when actively sick to take two capsules every hour or so, until you’ve gotten to the max for the day.
 (For comparison, in poisoning cases, doctors will use up to 50-100 grams of charcoal for adults, and 10-25 grams for children.
 At these higher amounts, very rarely there will be issues with GI blockages, which is yet another reason you should never, ever self-treat poisonings).

 Activated Charcoal Contradictions